90poe/elasticsearch-objects-operator/docs/index.rst

-.. elasticsearch-operator documentation master file, created by sphinx-quickstart on Thursday 5 12:57:00 2020.
+.. elasticsearch-objects-operator documentation master file, created by sphinx-quickstart on Thursday 5 12:57:00 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to elasticsearch-operator's documentation!
+Welcome to elasticsearch-objects-operator's documentation!
 ============================================================================

 .. toctree::